Zainkazmi-Dev/Zainkazmi-Dev/README.md

-# 👋 Hi, I'm Zain Shah
+# 👋 Hi, I'm Zain ul Iba
 **Frontend Developer | React | Angular | JavaScript | TypeScript**

 Welcome to my portfolio!
 Here you can see some of my recent frontend projects and the technologies I work with.